Learning Not to Learn: Nature versus Nurture in Silico: Introduction

 \begin{itemize} \item \textbf{Ecological uncertainty}: How diverse is the range of tasks the agent could encounter? \item \textbf{Task complexity}: How long does it take to learn the optimal strategy for the task at hand?
 Note that this could be different from the time it takes to execute the optimal strategy. \item \textbf{Expected lifetime}: How much time can the agent spend on exploration and exploitation? \end{itemize}

 Using analytical and numerical analyses, we show that non-adaptive behaviors are optimal in two cases -- when the optimal policy varies little across the tasks within the task ensemble and when the time it takes to learn the optimal policy is too long to allow a sufficient exploitation of the learned policy.

 Our results suggest that not only the design of the meta-task distribution, but also the lifetime of the agent can have strong effects on the meta-learned algorithm of RNN-based agents.
 In particular, we find highly nonlinear and potentially discontinuous effects of ecological uncertainty, task complexity and lifetime on the optimal algorithm.
 As a consequence, a meta-learned adaptation strategy that was optimized, e.g., for a given lifetime may not generalize well to other lifetimes.
 This is essential for research questions that are interested in the conducted adaptation behavior, including curriculum design, safe exploration as well as human-in-the-loop applications.
-Our work may provide a principled way of examining the constraint-dependence of meta-learned inductive biases.
+Our work provides a principled way of examining the constraint-dependence of meta-learned inductive biases.
+Furthermore, we highlight the potential of multiple local optima in the meta loss surface, which correspond to very different behavioral policies.
+Depending on the parametrization of the meta-training distribution, different random seeds may therefore result in drastically differe nt gradient-based optimization trajectories.

 The remainder of this paper is structured as follows: First, we review the background in memory-based meta-reinforcement learning and contrast the related literature.
 Afterwards, we analyze a Gaussian multi-arm bandit setting, which allows us to analytically disentangle the behavioral impact of ecological uncertainty, task complexity and lifetime.
 Our derivation of the lifetime-dependent Bayes optimal exploration reveals a highly non-linear interplay of these three factors.
 We show numerically that memory-based meta-learning reproduces our theoretical results and can learn \textit{not} to learn.
 Furthermore, we extend our analysis to more complicated exploration problems.
 Throughout, we analyze the resulting recurrent dynamics of the network and the representations associated with learning and non-adaptive strategies.